object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 Follow the :doc:`FoNS Python instructions <fons:python>`.
 We will exclusively use :ref:`virtual environments <fons:python_virtual_environments>` so it doesn't matter at all whether you use Python from Anaconda or from another source.
-Mac users should note, though that the built-in Python will not do, so you should use either Homebrew or Anaconda.
+Mac users should note, though that the built-in Python will not suffice, so you should use either Homebrew or Anaconda.

 .. note::